 While Shopify prides itself on its selling features, it’s more than equipped to build a high-quality, specialized website.
 From drag-and-drop tools to mobile responsive design, Shopify’s site-building toolkit is second only to Wix in terms of website functionality – even if the drop-off between the two is quite big.

 It can also claim some of the best design features on the market.
-Again, there’s a gulf between Shopify and the next best provider (Squarespace), but Shopify is very credible in its own right.
+Again, there’s a gulf between Shopify and the next best provider (Squarespace), mostly because the quality of Squarespace’s templates are difficult to match, but Shopify is very credible in its own right.
 The platform’s AI site builder can spin up a new site in seconds, or you can choose from 269 themes, both paid and free.

 Speaking of AI, during testing, we were impressed by Shopify’s AI product description tool, which allowed us to generate marketing copy for our brand in no time at all.